Your Questions Answered Here

 A2 is a type of protein that is found in milk as is A1.
 Both these proteins have their own benefits

 A2 is primarily from the Zebu breed.
 In India that is the Indian cow.
-The Indian cow typically produces less milk than a hybrid jersey and other cow or buffalo.
-While an Indian cow produces 8 to 10 litres milk per day, the hybrid or jersey cow may produce 30 to 40 litres per day.
+The Indian cow typically produces less milk than a hybrid Jersey and other cow or buffalo.
+While an Indian cow produces 6 to 8 litres of milk per day, the hybrid or jersey cow may produce 30 to 40 litres per day.

-From the 8 to 10 litres milk that are produced by the Indian cow, at least 2 to 3 litres goes to the calf.
+From the 6 to 8 litres of milk that is produced by the Indian cow, at least 2 to 3 litres goes to the calf.
 The rest is used for human consumption.

 A2 is becoming a popular term and a lot of dairy farms are promoting the sale of A2 milk.
-As per above, A2 ghee is that ghee that is made from A2 milk.
+A2 Ghee is that ghee that is made from A2 milk.
 So the difference between A2 ghee and normal ghee is the milk that is used as a primary source of making the ghee which is produced by either the Indian cow (A2) or the regular or hybrid cow (A1).

 Q2.
 What is the Vedic way of making ghee?